aikaterna/aikaterna-cogs/README.md

 dungeon - New users with new accounts will be shuffled off to a locked channel on-join to help mitigate raiders.
 Please see the dungeon_readme.md file on this repo for more information.

+icyparser - Show icecast/shoutcast stream information.
+An audio addon cog to show the current stream info, or provide a url yourself.

 imgwelcome - The repo can be found at: https://github.com/aikaterna/imgwelcome

 inspirobot - Fetch "inspirational" messages from inspirobot.me with [p]inspireme.